websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 ### Folder Names

-Because it’s a static site, folder names become part of the URL.
-For this reason, we must use appropriately named folders.
+Because documentation is published on a static site, folder names become part of the URL.
+For this reason, please use appropriately named folders.

 `docs/dxp/latest/en/site-building/site-appearance/site-appearance.md`